-6.1.3 PUBLIC NOTIFICATION

-Removal of any trees other than emergency removals within the limits of RAP Department must follow the Tree Removal Procedure (Appendix F).
+Removal Projects (Appendix G).
+The document 6.1.3 PUBLIC NOTIFICATION contained in this appendix informs respective Removal of any trees other than emergency council districts and the public by the posting removals within the limits of RAP Department must of notification signs on trees two weeks prior to follow the Tree Removal Procedure (Appendix F) their removal.
 The Notification Protocol must precede removal of a large number of trees for Large-Scale Tree